Are You Boiling Orange Peels For Colds? (Try This Soothing Blend!)

 Orange Peel Tea Side Effects

 While orange peel tea is not known to have negative side effects, moderation is always a good practice.
-While 3-4 cups of orange peel tea is a day is perfectly fine, having too much may lead to some gastrointestinal discomfort.
+While 3-4 cups of orange peel tea a day is perfectly fine, having too much may lead to some gastrointestinal discomfort.

 Also, use organic fruit and carefully wash the oranges to reduce the intake of pesticides.